 How people think about 'talent,' 'development,' and 'teaching' matters.
 In a master's program with an emphasis in talent development, you will be encouraged to think about what is at stake in the multiple senses of such words.
-You will be exposed to ways that open talent development and creativity beyond dominant perspectives, conventional classifications, and usual locations.
-You will be able to think critically and imaginatively about educational practices, histories, policies, and trends, as you work with others who are concerned with educational equity.
+You will be exposed to ways that open talent development and creativity beyond dominant perspectives, conventional classifications and comparisons, and usual locations.
+You will think critically and imaginatively about educational practices, histories, policies, and trends, as you work with others who are concerned with educational equity and social change.
 You will be able to enhance your teaching, your creative practices, and your engagement with the world.

-The master's degree emphases in talent development support individuals in school settings and in out-of-school educational settings in:
+These master's degree programs in talent development support individuals in school settings and in out-of-school educational settings in:

-- Thinking critically about practices, policies, and trends in education
+- Thinking critically about practices, policies, systems, and trends in education

 - Developing skills for changing their own practices and for unlearning

-Make a life, not just a living, with talent development studies at Texas State University.
+Make a life, not just a living, with Talent Development studies at Texas State.

 Please use the menu tabs above for more information.
 On mobile devices, the tabs may look like a set of horizontal lines in the right-hand corner of your screen.